VirtusLab/git-machete-intellij-plugin/README.md

 When you are done with the changes on the selected branch (e.g. PR was approved and all required fixes are applied), you probably want to merge this branch to its parent branch.
 When these branches are in sync (green edge) you can do a fast-forward merge.
+Fast forward merge is nothing else like move tip of branch to which we merge to the same commit as tip of merged branch.
 This is what `Fast Forward Parent Branch To Match Current Branch` context menu action do.
 As you can see, edge between given branch and its parent was changed to grey - it means that the child branch has been merged.